-Public Debt Management Strategy sets the framework for the Government of the Republic of North Macedonia to act towards prudent public debt management on the medium term.
-Objectives of public debt management policy set in the Law on Public Debt ("Official Gazette", no. 145/2014) are the following:
+Public Debt Management Strategy sets the framework for the Government of the Republic of North Macedonia to act towards prudent public debt management in the medium term.
+Objectives of public debt management policy set in the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
+62/05, 88/08, 35/11, 139/14 and "Official Gazette of the Republic of North Macedonia", nos.
+98/19 and 151/21) are the following:

-- financing the needs of the government with the lowest cost possible, in the medium and the long run, with sustainable level of risk; - identifying, monitoring and managing the risks which public debt portfolio is susceptible to; and - developing and maintaining efficient domestic financial market.
+- financing the needs of the government with the lowest cost possible, in the medium and the long run, with sustainable level of risk; - identifying, monitoring and managing the risks which public debt portfolio is susceptible to, and - developing and maintaining efficient domestic financial market.

-Above-mentioned goals will be attained by defining short- and medium-term limits of certain debt portfolio indicators.
+Above-mentioned objectives will be attained by defining short- and medium-term limits of certain debt portfolio indicators.